-- Committee reports: indexing and binding. - United States Statutes at Large: distribution. - United States Statutes at Large: references in margins. - Distribution of documents to Members of Congress. - Allotments of public documents printed after expiration of terms of Members of Congress; rights of retiring Members to documents. - Time for distribution of documents by Mem-732 bers of Congress extended.
-733. - Documents and reports ordered by Members of Congress; franks and envelopes for Members of Congress. - Stationery and blank books for Congress.

-- Binding for Senators.
+United States Statutes at Large: references in margins.
+730. Distribution of documents to Members of Congress.
+731 Allotments of public documents printed after expiration of terms of Members of Congress; rights of retiring Members to documents.
+Time for distribution of documents by Mem-732 bers of Congress extended.
+733. Documents and reports ordered by Members of Congress; franks and envelopes for Members of Congress.
+734. Stationery and blank books for Congress.
+Binding for Senators.
 Binding at expense of Members of Congress.
-Binding for Senate library. - 737.
-Binding of publications for distribution to li-738. - braries.
-Senate and House document rooms; super-739 intendents. - Senate Service Department and House Publi-740. cations Distribution Service: superintendents. - 741 Disposition of documents stored at Capitol.
+Binding for Senate library.
+735. 736.737.
+Binding of publications for distribution to li-738. braries.
+Senate and House document rooms; super-739 intendents.
+Senate Service Department and House Publi-740. cations Distribution Service: superintend-